 - 1. Comprehensive examination - 2.
-Major Project - 3.
-PRAXIS II Examinations Music Content and Instruction Principles of Teaching and Learning (PLT) COURSES OF INSTRUCTION Enrollment in graduate music courses is open only to music students with Regular Graduate or Special Graduate status.
+Major Project - PRAXIS II Examinations Music Content and Instruction Principles of Teaching and Learning (PLT) COURSES OF INSTRUCTION Enrollment in graduate music courses is open only to music students with Regular Graduate or Special Graduate status.
 Courses numbered 600 and above are open only to graduate students.
-MUSIC EDUCATION (MUE) 570.
+Total UG & Graduate credit hours for program 63 hours MUSIC EDUCATION (MUE) 570.
 MUSIC EDUCATION FOR THE ELEMENTARY CHILD/THREE CREDITS Objectives, methods, and materials for teaching music in the elementary school.
 Designed for the general classroom teacher.
 611. FOUNDATIONS OF MUSIC EDUCATION/ THREE CREDITS An overview of the philosophical, historical, psychological, sociological, and pedagogical foundations of music education in the US.
 617. FINE ARTS ADMINISTRATION AND SUPERVISION/THREE CREDITS This course provides an introduction to Fine Arts Education Administration and Supervision and is for advance certification candidates except by permission of the instructor.
 Topics include program evaluation, teacher evaluation, reading and interpreting research journal articles, grant writing, and applicable school personnel and school finance principles.
-It is crosslisted in Art, Music, and Education.
-Crosslisted with ART 517 and EDU 572.
+Cross-listed with ART 517 and EDU 572.
 621. RESEARCH IN MUSIC EDUCATION/ THREE CREDITS Quantitative and qualitative research procedures.
 623. METHODS AND MATERIALS SEMINAR IN MUSIC EDUCATION / THREE CREDITS A survey of methods and materials, current advanced trends and techniques.
 660. DIRECTED STUDENT TEACHING: